hectorproko/PERSISTING-DATA-IN-KUBERNETES/Project23_Steps.md

 ```
 Without restarting the pod, the site should be loaded automatically.
 ![logo](https://raw.githubusercontent.com/hectorproko/PERSISTING-DATA-IN-KUBERNETES/main/images/usingconfigmap.png)
-*Updating a ConfigMap's data will cause its changes to be seen by pods using it, whether those pods are restarted or not.*
+*Updating a **ConfigMap**'s data will cause its changes to be seen by pods using it, whether those pods are restarted or not.*